Lovinity/wwsu/README.md

 ### /state/return
 Return from a break, back into the broadcast. **Requires authorization**
  - Requests do not get a response until the entire process of returning is completed on the backend.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Response 200 OK
 ### /state/sports
 Request to begin a sports broadcast. **Requires authorization**
  - Requests do not get a response until the entire process of preparing for a sports broadcast is completed on the backend.
 This could take several seconds.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
+ - **WARNING:** As of version 5.0.0, the "djcontrols" parameter will be removed; instead, the host from the provided auth/host token will be used.
+ - **WARNING:** As of version 5.0.0, the "remote" parameter will be removed; state/sports-remote will be made instead for remote sports broadcasts.
+It will have the same request parameters as state/sports (after the indicated parameters are removed).
 #### Request
 | key | criteria |
 |--|--|